4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 Above we described how Model Serving works on the example of Microservice ML Product Architecture.
 Model Serving can be implemented differently depending on the ML product architecture.

-Sometimes other model serving approaches may be required:
+There are four types of ML product architectures:

+1  Microservice Arhitecture
-1. Embedded models in mobile or edge devices.
+1. Embedded Models Arhchitecture in mobile or edge devices.
 Model Serving of embedded models is beyond the scope of our current topic
-2. Batch inference.
+1. Batch Inference Architecture.
 We will return to batch inference systems later when we look at ETL processes.
-3. Real-time streaming
+1. Real-time streaming Architecture.

 Why is Model Serving needed?
 ****************************